DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ```

-## Creating cube
+## Preparing the cube

-Cube creation has been changed - now we don’t need vertex and index buffers, mesh shader will read data from shader resource.
+Note that the cube data is arranged differently compared to previous tutoruial - now we don’t need vertex and index buffers,
+the mesh shader will read the data from shader resource.
-We use a constant buffer because we have only one small mesh, if we have a big number of large meshes we should use an unordered access buffer.
+We use keep all data in a constant buffer because we only have one small mesh.
+However, a real application with the larger number meshes
+should use a strcutred or an unordered access buffer.
-All elements in the array in constant buffer must be aligned to 16 bytes.
+All elements in the array in the constant buffer must be aligned to 16 bytes.
-Also we store the radius of the circumscribed sphere for the cube.
+Besides positions also we store the radius of the circumscribed sphere.

 ```cpp
 struct CubeData
 {